Taphonomy: Description

 There are five main stages of taphonomy: disarticulation, dispersal, accumulation, fossilization, and mechanical alteration.
 The first stage, disarticulation, occurs as the organism decays and the bones are no longer held together by the flesh and tendons of the organism.
 Dispersal is the separation of pieces of an organism caused by natural events (i.e. floods, scavengers etc.).
 Accumulation occurs when there is a buildup of organic and/or inorganic materials in one location (scavengers or human behavior).
-When mineral rich groundwater permeates organic materials and fills the empty spaces, a fossil is formed.
+When mineral-rich groundwater permeates organic materials and fills the empty spaces, a fossil is formed.
 The final stage of taphonomy is mechanical alteration; these are the processes that physically alter the remains (i.e. freeze-thaw, compaction, transport, burial).
-It should be added that these "stages" are not only successive, they interplay.
-For example, chemical changes occur at every stage of the process, because of bacteria.
-"Changes" begin as soon as the death of the organism: enzymes are released that destroy the organic contents of the tissues, and mineralised tissues such as bone, enamel and dentin are a mixture of organic and mineral components.
-Moreover, most often the organisms (vegetal or animal) are dead because they have been "killed" by a predator.
-The digestion modifies the composition of the flesh, but also that of the bones.
+These stages are not only successive, they interplay.
+For example, chemical changes occur at every stage of the process due to the presence of bacteria.
+Changes begin as soon as the death of the organism: enzymes are released that destroy the organic contents of the tissues, and mineralised tissues such as bone, enamel and dentin are a mixture of organic and mineral components.
+Moreover, most often the organisms (vegetal or animal) are dead because a predator has killed them.
+Digestion modifies the composition of the flesh, as well as that of the bones.